Ivyson/CG-Game/README.md

-# Coputer Graphics Game - Project
+# Computer Graphics Game - Project

 Welcome to the CG-Game repository!
 This project is an exciting journey into the realm of computer graphics and game development.